mayan1394/mayankjain/README.md

 ### Manager Data Analytics | Publicis Sapient
 - Collaborated with clients, developers and product teams to build recommendation engines with complex business rules from testing to production
-- Contributed to multiple personalisation capabilities which generated $70M potential revenue and $2.6M estd. sales
+- Contributed to multiple personalisation capabilities which generated $70M potential revenue and $2.6M estd. sales for a TMT client

 ### Senior Associate Data Analytics L2 | Publicis Sapient
 - Built scalable personalization capabilities with Adobe technologies (AEM, Target, Launch, Analytics)